kasnerz/npfl140/09_translation/README.md

 It is strongly recommended that you do this assignment in a team **up to 5 people**.
 You can have the same team as in the first assignment.

-You should invent a name for your team (you will need to fill it later in the submission form).

 If you do not have any teammates for some reason (for example, you have not participated in the class), you can also submit the assignment on your own.